dirac-dc/MastersThesis/README.md

 # Masters Thesis

-Outputs were stored on an Imperial server.
+Outputs and model runs were initiated/created on Imperial servers.